Lusail, Qatar

 No items found.

-Occupying two adjacent plots, E9 and E10, with a total site area of 11,200 sqm in Energy City, Lusail, Qatar, the project comprises a mixed-use commercial development conceived as a single campus rather than two separate buildings.
-The design merges the two plots into one integrated development, formed by two distinct building wings connected at the uppermost level.
-This approach creates a unified architectural identity while allowing each wing to function independently.
-The project achieved LEED Silver certification.
-Our role encompassed the multidisciplinary design of the development, including architecture, technical building systems, and sustainability.
+Occupying two adjacent plots, E9 and E10, with a total site area of 11,200 sqm in Energy City, Lusail, Qatar, the project comprises a mixed-use commercial development that attained a LEED Silver Certification for its design.
+The design merges the two plots into one development, formed by two distinct buildings connected at the uppermost level.
+This approach creates a unified architectural identity while allowing each building to function independently.
+Our role encompassed the multidisciplinary design, including architecture, technical building systems, and sustainability.

-The campus is organized around a strong north-south pedestrian spine, which forms the principal organizing element of the project.
-Accessible from both the north and south, this central passage expands into an open-air atrium at the heart of the development, establishing a shared civic space that unifies the two wings.
-Rather than serving solely as circulation, the atrium functions as the social and visual centerpiece of the campus.
+The campus is organized around a central north-south pedestrian route that connects key buildings and spaces across the development.
+Accessible from both the north and south, this central passage expands into an open-air atrium at the heart of the development, establishing a shared civic space that unifies the two buildings.
+Rather than serving solely as circulation, the atrium functions as the development's social and visual centerprice.

 The building layout was carefully developed to maximize flexibility and daylight penetration.
 Large floor plates are organized around centrally located service cores, allowing uninterrupted leasable office space along the perimeter.
 A mezzanine level overlooks the double-height entrance foyers, while escalators positioned along the north façades reinforce the prominence of the arrival spaces.
 Shared amenities include an accessible rooftop garden and dedicated areas for photovoltaic panels, which support renewable energy generation and occupant experience.